 We gather for worship at 9:00 a.m. each Sunday morning.
-We celebrate Holy Communion on the first and third Sundays of each month and on festival days.
+We celebrate Holy Communion every Sunday and on festival days.
 All Christians are welcome to commune with us.
 We have gluten-free wafers and grape juice available for those who desire them as an alternative to the bread and wine.
 The worship service is followed by a coffee hour.

 WORSHIP IS A FOUNDATION OF FAITH FOR EVERYTHING WE DO